Sin-tija-L/python-100-days-challenge/content/day68.md

 <a href="https://youtu.be/Bj1TkuZEjK0" target="_blank">📹 David video</a>

 **DISCLAIMER: I promise the good stuff is coming back.
-We have to go through the valley to get to the mountain, right?**
+We have to go through the valley to get to the mountain, right?
+Also this may not work in VSCode.
+If it is so, then move to day 70.
+We still have lots of challenges to finish. 💪**

 Sometimes, we want to remove a button, image or piece of text from the screen.